hamishivi/hamishivi.github.io/_posts/2026-02-02-replicating-l1.md

 This is partly just due to the fact that long CoTs take some time to generate, and can also be part of an issue known as *overthinking*, wherein models often think for longer and produce longer CoTs for problems they will eventually get wrong or they did not need to spend all that time on.
 There is a decent amount of literature on this at this point, and papers that propose to solve the issue by better learning how to allocate compute for questions.

-One particular approach to solving this I found interesting earlier in the year was *L1: Controlling How Long A Reasoning Model Thinks With Reinforcement Learning*.
+One particular approach to solving this I found interesting earlier in the year was [L1: Controlling How Long A Reasoning Model Thinks With Reinforcement Learning](https://arxiv.org/abs/2503.04697).
 The idea behind the paper is simple: let's just *reward the model for getting the length right* during RL training!
 (Perhaps) surprisingly, a fairly simple reward works well here.
 Doing everything during RL training is something I'm interested in doing right now, so I quite liked this, and worked a little on replicating this in [Open-Instruct](https://github.com/allenai/open_instruct), a post-training codebase I contribute to quite a bit.

 In order to replicate, I set up a small setting I cared about: Given a math dataset, can I RL-train with an additional length control reward to achieve a 'reasonable' degree of length control without sacrificing quality?
 In particular, I was interested in the following properties: